valohai/docs/source/howto/remote-access/index.rst

    * **Source:** Depending on your organization settings you can either set Source as 0.0.0.0/0 to allow connections from anywhere or whitelist certain IP ranges / source tags
    * **Description:** Allows connecting to Valohai jobs over SSH

    Setting the source as 0.0.0.0/0 means that inbound connections will be allowed from all addresses.
-However, you'll still need the SSH Private Key (generated below) in order to authenticate and succesfully connect.
+However, you'll still need the SSH Private Key (generated below) in order to authenticate and successfully connect.

 .. tab:: GCP